-Map-Collective primitives can be specified as an outside configuration option without changing the MapReduce programming model.
+Iterative MapReduce collective communication primitives can be specified as an outside configuration option without changing the MapReduce programming model.
 This permits the applications developed with Map-Collectives to be backward compatible with frameworks that don't support them.
-This also makes it easy for developers who are already familiar with MapReduce programming to use Map-Collectives.
-For an example, a KMeans Clustering MapReduce implementation with Map, Reduce and Merge tasks can be used with Map-AllReduce or vice versa without doing any changes to the Map, Reduce or Merge function implementations.
+This also makes it easy for developers who are already familiar with MapReduce programming to use collectives.

+For an example, a KMeans Clustering MapReduce implementation with Map, Reduce and Merge tasks can be used with Map-AllReduce or vice versa without doing any changes to the Map, Reduce or Merge implementations.

-D. Implementation considerations
+D. Implementations

-Map-Collectives can be add-on improvements to MapReduce frameworks.
+Map-Collectives can be add-on improvements to MR frameworks.
 The simplest implementation would be implementing the primitives using the current MapReduce API and communication model on the user level, then providing the implementation as a library.
 This will achieve ease of use for the users by providing a unified programming model that better matches application patterns.

-More optimized implementations can present these primitives as part of the MapReduce framework (or as a separate library) with the ability to optimize the data transfers based on environment and use case, using optimized group communication algorithms in the background.
+More optimized implementations can present these primitives as part of the MapReduce framework (or as a separate library) with the ability to optimize the data transfers based on environment and use case, using optimized group communication algorithms.